Right Now | Gravid Bovines

 The milk we drink today may not be nature’s perfect food,” says Ganmaa Davaasambuu, a Mongolian physician who is a fellow this year at the Radcliffe Institute for Advanced Study.
 Even as the scientific community has become interested in the effects of the bioactive substances found in pesticides, says Ganmaa, not much attention has been paid to the naturally occurring estrogens found in food, which are both far more abundant and more biologically available than environmental estrogens.
 In fact, she is concerned that the high levels of hormones found in commercially produced milk may be harmful to human health.
 Estrogens and other growth factors have been implicated in the development of hormone-dependent cancers: those affecting the prostate, testes, ovaries, breasts, and uterus.

 Skeptics note that humans have been drinking milk without apparent harm for millennia, she says.
 But modern milk is different.
 Her concern stems not from the use of bovine growth hormone (she excluded BGH-fed cows from her studies), but from the fact that milk-producing cows in commercial dairies, through use of artificial insemination and high-quality winter feed, are kept pregnant and lactating 300 days a year.
 “Cows are like humans,” she explains.
 “When they get pregnant, the estrogen levels in their blood, milk, and urine increase.
-[Human pregnancy tests detect similar increases.]
+[Tests of pregnant humans detect similar increases.]
 This made me wonder—since the cows are pregnant all the time, the hormone levels in their milk should be really high.”

 While earning her doctorate in environmental health in Japan, Ganmaa began investigating the prevalence and effects of these naturally occurring hormones.
 In her native Mongolia, traditional patterns of milking—the same as those used in Westernized countries until the 1920s—are still followed: pasture-fed cows are milked only through the first three months of a new pregnancy.
 Their raw milk had only one-tenth the progesterone that she and her colleagues found in commercially produced milk in Japan.